Florea: 33 months for threats to senator

 At 11:53 p.m. the same day, Florea posted, “Warnock is going to have a hard time casting votes for communist policies when he’s swinging with the f---ing fish.”

 On Jan.
-6, 2021, with the Capitol under siege, Florea made a number of posts about traveling to Washington, including:
+6, 2021, with the Capitol under seige, Florea made a number of posts about traveling to Washington, including:

 • “Guns cleaned loaded ... got a bunch of guys all armed and ready to deploy ... we are just waiting for the word”